newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-irp.md

 callToActionLink: https://www.state.nj.us/mvc/pdf/business/irpqui1.pdf
 callToActionText: File My IRP
 ---

-The International Registration Plan (IRP) is a reciprocity agreement between all states in the U.S. and Canada.
-You need to register your fleet with the IRP in the state where you formed your business before you can haul loads across state lines.
+You need to register your fleet with the International Registration Plan (IRP) in the state where you formed your business to be able to haul loads across state lines.

+The IRP is a reciprocity agreement between all states in the U.S. and Canada.

 ---